Shaker Zahra: Sample research recognition

 Zahra has received several grants, honors and awards, including 3 honorary Ph.D. degrees from the Stockholm School of Economics, Jönköping International Business School, and Ghent University.
 He is the 2014 winner of the Global Award for Entrepreneurship Research, 21st Century Research Fellow of the National Consortium of Entrepreneurship Centers, Fellow of the Southern Management Association, Fellow of the International Family Enterprise Association, and the Raymond Institute for Family Business.

 Ongoing research

 Zahra's ongoing research focuses on: robotics, software applications, global mobile applications, video games, pharma, and nano-technology.
 Besides his research in the US, Zahra has research projects under way in several countries that include: China, Swaziland, Brazil, India, Morocco, Korea, Sweden, Denmark, Italy, and Spain.
 These studies make use of multiple methods and theory; they also cover multiple levels of the analysis.

 Academic leadership

 Zahra has served on over 25 journal editorial boards as well as a track chair for: Decision Sciences Institute, Academy of International Business, and Southern Management Association (3 times).
-He has also served as the drector of the Babson Kauffman Entrepreneurship Research Conference and as the chair of the Entrepreneurship Division of the Academy of Management.
+He has also served as the director of the Babson Kauffman Entrepreneurship Research Conference and as the chair of the Entrepreneurship Division of the Academy of Management.
 He has also served as a keynote speaker for over 40 conferences in the US and other countries.